 Yvonne Murphy has a Master of Arts in Education from Lesley University.
 She has been with us for over seven years, during which she has taught Third and Fourth Grades.
 She now brings her love for creative teaching to our Kindergarten class.
 When she is not in the classroom, she enjoys playing with her young son, spending time outdoors, and indulging in barbecue and ice cream with her husband.

 Lydia Murdy is excited for the daily challenges of her first year at SFS.
 She mostly works with the 7th and 8th grade, teaching English, Writing, and Literature, but also teaches 3rd and 4th Latin and 6th Writing.
 Before teaching, Lydia was classically educated at home and then attended Boston College where she majored in Philosophy and German.
 After graduating in 2014, she worked for two years in the Boston College Libraries before joining the SFS faculty.
-When not lesson planning or correcting, she enjoys reading, outings with friends in Boston, and watching British television.
+When not lesson planning or correcting, she enjoys reading, outings with friends in Boston, and watching too much British television.

 Monica Murdy has a B.A. from the University of Chicago and has worked in business and Christian ministry.
 Monica's experience in classical education incudes homeschooling her two daughters, Abigail and Lydia, who are now graduates of Wellesley College and Boston College.
 Monica has also taught elementary Latin for two years at Veritas Academy, a classical Christian school on Cape Cod.
-This year Monica is teaching Latin to grades five through eight.
+This year Monica is teaching Latin to grades six through eight.